16 min read

 The legendary American copywriter Joseph Sugarman said the purpose of copywriting, “is to cause a person to exchange [their] hard-earned money for a product or service.”

 Your website and all your marketing material contain copy.
-What you declare and how you say it leaves an impression on potential clients; it's like an introductory conversation, which is why legal copywriting plays a pivotal role in client acquisition.
+What you say and how you say it leaves an impression on potential clients- it’s like an introductory conversation.
+Be sure you make a good and memorable first impression.

 Here's how to do law firm copywriting in the most persuasive and effective way.